European United Left (1989–1993)

 The Group for the European United Left was a left-wing political group with seats in the European Parliament between 1989 and 1993.

 History

 The Group for the European United Left (EUL) was formed on 25 July 1989.
+It was separate from Left Unity, which contained orthodox communist parties.

-It consisted of MEPs from the Danish Socialist People's Party, the Italian Communist Party, the United Left of Spain (including the Spanish Communist Party) and the Greek Synaspismós.
+It consisted of MEPs from the Danish Socialist People's Party, the Italian Communist Party, the United Left of Spain (including the Spanish Communist Party) and one MEP from the Greek Synaspismós.
 It was later joined by the Democratic Left of Ireland's sole MEP.

+In July 1992, John Iversen, the Socialist People's Party's only MEP, left EUL to join the Green Group.

 EUL collapsed in January 1993 when the Italian Communist Party dissolved itself to establish the post-communist Democratic Party of the Left, with its MEPs leaving the EUL group to join the Party of European Socialists.
+After the group's collapse, the remaining members sat out their term as non-inscrits.
+During the next term in 1994, a new EUL group was formed uniting the old UEL and the LU, before its merger into European United Left-Nordic Green Left.